-Queues are instrumental in organizing, prioritizing, and monitoring the progress of your work while you are using Dynamics 365.
+Queues are instrumental in organizing, prioritizing, and monitoring the progress of your work while you are using Dynamics 365 for Customer Engagement.
 As a central location for work management, queues assist you in processing cases, responding to service calls, or sending out product information to prospective customers.
 Programmatically, a queue is a collection of queue items.
 A queue item serves as a container for an entity record, such as a task, an email, or a case that needs processing.

 The capabilities of queues was enhanced in Dynamics CRM 2013 Service Pack 1 (SP1) (on-premises) and Dynamics CRM Online Spring '14.
 For details about what was added from earlier versions, see the Dynamics CRM 2013 version of this topic.